fredderf204/ARMTemplates/README.md

 https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/

 ## Usage
-Now have installed either Azure Powershell or the Azure CLI you are ready to deploy ARM templates.
+Now have installed either Azure Powershell or the Azure Xplat CLI you are ready to deploy ARM templates.
 Please see the links below on how to deploy;

 #### Azure PowerShell
 https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/